 I was not exposed to autism or other learning disabilities when I was growing up.
-I had a distant cousin who was mentally retarded, but most people I knew were neuro typical.
+I had a distant cousin with an intellectual disability, but most people I knew were neuro typical.
 Even in my training as a speech language pathologist, I only saw one child with autism, and he was low functioning and non-verbal.

 I was certainly surprised to come to the realization that my own son was on the autism spectrum.
 His diagnosis of Aspergers Syndrome, a kind of high-functioning autism, came years ago in grade school, although we knew he was unique, and experienced the world in a different way, even earlier when he was in preschool.

 While autism may not be what you expected, life often gives us things we are not expecting, or that we feel unprepared for.
 I’d like to share what I’ve learned in the last 15 years about parenting a child on the autism spectrum.
 It’s good advice to navigate the storms that you will experience raising a child with a disability.